-In recent years, there has been a growing appreciation among consumers for handmade products.
+Recent years have seen a huge increase in consumer appreciation for handmade products.
 Although machinery has done wonders for human well-being, enabling goods that were previously only available to the rich to become affordable to almost everyone, it has also created an environment in which almost everything around us is uniform.
-Many of our things are bright and shiny, but look closely and they are actually quite dull - no texture, no subtlety, no variety.
+Many of our things are bright and shiny, but look closely and they are actually quite dull.
 Perhaps it is this lack of visual complexity that is the reason why we throw so many of our goods away.
 Handmade goods offer us a way out of this world of uniformity and enable us to feel reconnected to the imperfect but beautiful world around us.

 As well as creating items of beauty, artisanal production is an important source of livelihoods across the world.
 In rural India and Bangladesh, where our artisan partners are based, artisanal production is a very useful livelihood option as it requires no electricity, little if anything in the way of infrastructure, and makes use of skills, such as weaving, which are widespread in these areas.

 In the Indian state of Bihar, where our silk products are made, only one in ten thousand homes has electricity.
 There is a lack of livelihood options outside of agriculture, which means that many people have to migrate to cities to find work.
 For some, this opens up better opportunities.
 But for many, it means working from hand to mouth, often as day labourers, such as rickshaw pullers.
 Bihar used to be a thriving centre of textile production, and was particularly well known for its silk.
 Weavers in the area built up exceptional skills over time, but with the advent of machine production, textile production shifted to factories and hand weavers found themselves out of work.
 A revaluing of their skills could bring much-needed work back to this area.